GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/overview.rst

 If dispatches was enabled from the Radeon Developer Panel, the **Dispatch list** shows a list of all ray dispatches that were executed during the captured frame.

+A splitter between the TLAS list and the Dispatch list, indicated by a horizontal line, allows the area of interest to be expanded.
+This can be useful on smaller displays or where more than one TLAS needs to be viewed.

 Each dispatch is shown as a card.
 The title text shows the API function name that launched the dispatch and the dispatch dimensions.
 If the dispatch has been named (using vkCmdBeginDebugUtilsLabelEXT or equivalent in Vulkan, or agsDriverExtensionsDX12_PushMarker